Where Do Labradors Like To Be Petted? (Explained!)

 Where Do Labradors Like To Be Petted

 Petting your Labrador on the base of the neck feels good for them physically.
-The base of the neck has a lot of nerve endings, and when you scratch or rub it, it releases endorphins in their brain which makes them feel good.
+The base of the neck has a lot of nerve endings, and when you scratch or rub it, it releases endorphins in the brain which makes them feel good.
 Additionally, this area is hard for them to reach themselves, so they appreciate the help!

 Another theory is that being petted on the neck makes them feel more secure and loved.
 When we pet our Labradors on the head or back, we are usually towering over them which can make them feel a bit vulnerable.
-But when we pet them on the neck, we are closer to their level which makes them feel safer and more comfortable.
-Plus, they can see our faces and read our expressions better which helps them understand our affection.

 If you’re looking to pet a Labrador on the base of the neck, there are a few things to keep in mind.
 For one, you’ll want to approach the dog from its side or rear, as this will be less threatening to them.